This is an ordinary post showing my ordinary breakfast.

 Just in case you’re new to kale, let me introduce you.

 Kale is not spinach.
 It doesn’t cook down, but it may crisp up, which is nice too.
 It stays a little tougher, a little chewier, but it’s not collard greens either.
 Kale is versatile.
 It goes well with eggs, whether runny or in kale green olive frittata.
 It makes a great salad.
-Food Loves Writing made a kale pesto.
-It jumps into soup easily.
-101 Cookbooks put it into mashed potatoes.
-It’s healthy.
-It’s satisfying.
+I’ve made a kale pesto here and kale garlic mashed potatoes here.

 There was a time I didn’t love kale and now look at me.